RohanAlexander/telling_stories_with_data/_book/11-static_communication.md

 5. Which of the following, if any, are elements of the layered grammar of graphics [@wickham2010layered] (select all that apply)?
     a.
 A default dataset and set of mappings from variables to aesthetics.
     b.
 One or more layers, with each layer having one geometric object, one statistical transformation, one position adjustment, and optionally, one dataset and set of aesthetic mappings.
     c.
-Colours that enable the reader to understand the main point.
+Colors that enable the reader to understand the main point.
     d.
 A coordinate system.
     e.
 The facet specification.
     f.
 One scale for each aesthetic mapping used.